TechmongersNL/taste-of-code-balloon-game/02. HTML/README.md

 > First you need to create a new project project in Atom (your text editor), following these steps:
 >
-> 1. Create a new folder somewhere in your computer called `toc-rss-reader`. **It is important that you can find this folder later ;-) .**
+> 1. Create a new folder somewhere in your computer called `toc-balloon-game`. **It is important that you can find this folder later ;-) .**
 >
 > 2. Open Atom and add a new project folder:
 >
 >   [![](http://cd.sseu.re/20170208-9cw7z.png)](http://cd.sseu.re/20170208-9cw7z.png)
 >
-> 3. A new window will open, where you can search for the `toc-rss-reader` folder in your computer.
+> 3. A new window will open, where you can search for the `toc-balloon-game` folder in your computer.
 Select it and click `Open`:
 >
 >   [![](http://cd.sseu.re/20170208-3o9j6.png)](http://cd.sseu.re/20170208-3o9j6.png)
 >